guotong1988/guotong1988.github.io/research/_posts/2022-01-01-relabel-review.md

 ---

-# Re-Label For Industry Deep Learning: A Review
+# Re-Label Method: A Review

 ### abstract
 Recently, the fast development of deep learning has brought computer science to a new era.